FriendsOfREDAXO/cke5/README.md

 - WYSIWYG-Editor
 - Profile configurator with drag and drop support, profiles can be simply clicked together
 - Image upload into the media pool via drag & drop into the text field
+- Own fonts can be integrated and managed
 - Image upload category per profile adjustable
 - Media manager type adjustable per profile
 - Linkmap-Support